sudhaus7/typo3-xlsimport/README.md

 	}
 }
 ```

-Or if you need to extend it:
+which you can either override, or extend in this fashion:

 ```
 module.tx_xlsimport {